Miasma theory: Contagionism versus miasmatism

+Nightingale focused on hygiene causing miasma:

 The idea of "contagion", as explaining the spread of disease, appears to have been adopted at a time when, from the neglect of sanitary arrangements, epidemics attacked whole masses of people, and when men had ceased to consider that nature had any laws for her guidance.
 Beginning with the poets and historians, the word finally made its way into scientific nomenclature, where it has remained ever since [...] a satisfactory explanation for pestilence and an adequate excuse for non-exertion to prevent its recurrence.

 The current germ theory accounts for disease proliferation by both direct and indirect physical contact.